scobru/buidllib/README.md

 ### contract/finance

 - **Treasury:** A utility contract that allows withdrawing ERC20 and native Ether (ETH) tokens from a contract.
 This is useful for contracts that receive tokens and need to withdraw them to a specific address.
+- **FeeManager**  A utility contract to manage fees on transactions.
+It supports both native Ether (ETH) and ERC20 token fees.

 ### contract/meta